 In response to increasing evidence from randomized trials that early palliative care offers benefits in terms of quality of life, mood, end-of-life care, and possibly even survival, an updated provisional clinical opinion from the American Society of Clinical Oncology (ASCO) now recommends integrating dedicated palliative care services into the care of inpatients and outpatients with advanced cancer early in the disease course, concurrent with active treatment .
 Essential components of palliative care may include symptom, distress, and functional status management; clarification of treatment goals; assistance with medical decision making; coordination with other care providers; and assessment and support of coping needs.
 (See "Benefits, services, and models of subspecialty palliative care", section on 'Rationale for palliative care'.)

-The benefit of antipsychotics for management of delirium in terminally ill patients has been called into question by a double-blind, randomized trial in which 247 inpatients of a hospice or palliative care service with mild to moderately severe delirium were randomly assigned to oral risperidone, haloperidol, or placebo every 12 hours for 72 hours .
+The benefit of antipsychotics for management of delirium in terminally ill patients has been called into question by a randomized trial in which 247 inpatients of a hospice or palliative care service with mild to moderately severe delirium were assigned to oral risperidone, haloperidol, or placebo every 12 hours for 72 hours .
 All patients received individualized supportive care.
-Patients who received antipsychotics had worse delirium-associated distress scores, greater delirium severity, more use of midazolam, more extrapyramidal effects, and worse short-term survival.
-In our view, this study does not justify abandoning the use of antipsychotics for severely agitated delirious patients, but points to the importance of reversing precipitating causes, providing best supportive care for symptomatic distress associated with delirium, and the need for additional research on the use of antipsychotics.
+Patients who received antipsychotics had more severe delirium, worse delirium-associated distress scores, more use of midazolam, more extrapyramidal effects, and worse short-term survival.
+In our view, this study does not justify abandoning the use of antipsychotics for severely agitated delirious patients but points to the importance of reversing precipitating causes, providing best supportive care for symptomatic distress associated with delirium, and the need for additional research on the use of antipsychotics.
 (See "Overview of managing common non-pain symptoms in palliative care", section on 'Treatment'.)

 Dosing interval for zoledronic acid in patients with bone metastases (January 2017)